 Fraunhofer IWU

-The Fraunhofer Institute for Machine Tools and Forming Technology IWU is an engine for innovations in the research and the leading institute for resource-efficient production.
-Around 600 employees at our locations in Chemnitz, Dresden and Zittau open up potentials for competitive manufacturing.
-Our scientific research and contract research focuses on components, processes and the associated complex machine systems – the entire factory.
+The Fraunhofer Institute for Machine Tools and Forming Technology (IWU) is a driving force behind innovations in research and the leading institute for resource-efficient production.
+With around 600 employees at our locations in Chemnitz, Dresden, and Zittau, we unlock the potential for competitive manufacturing.
+Our scientific and contract research focuses on components, processes, and complex machine systems — essentially, the entire factory.

 Visit Fraunhofer IWU